lantunes/cellpylib/README.md

 ## Varying the Number of Colors

-The number of states that a cell can adopt is given by _k_.
+The number of states, or colors, that a cell can adopt is given by _k_.
 For example, a binary cellular automaton, in which a cell can assume only values of 0 and 1, has _k_ = 2.
 CellPyLib supports any value of _k_.
 A built-in function, `totalistic_rule`, is an implementation of the [Totalistic cellular automaton rule](http://mathworld.wolfram.com/TotalisticCellularAutomaton.html), as described in [Wolfram's NKS](https://www.wolframscience.com/nks/).
 The code snippet below illustrates using this rule.